TheThingsArchive/ttn/cmd/docs/README.md

-      --id string                   The id of this component --key-dir string              The directory where public/private keys are stored (default "$HOME/.ttn") --log-file string             Location of the log file --monitor-interval duration   The interval between sending component statuses to the monitor servers (default 6s) --no-cli-logs                 Disable CLI logs
+      --id string                   The id of this component --key-dir string              The directory where public/private keys are stored (default "$HOME/.ttn") --log-file string             Location of the log file --no-cli-logs                 Disable CLI logs
       --public                      Announce this component as part of The Things Network (public community network) --tls                         Use TLS (default true)